I baked the best butter cake today, and this is the 1000th cake I baked.

 You can substitute milk with fruit juice If you make a fruit cake.
 My orange cake contains orange juice instead of milk.

 "Add full cream milk or fruit juice to the formula for additional moisture."

 I keep the amount of baking powder to the minimum since the creaming of butter and sugar will provide sufficient leavening power.
 The amount of baking powder I use is only 6g for 1200g of flour.

 Most of the baking powder sold over the counter are double acting.
 This type of baking powder releases the gas in two phases.
-Carbon dioxide will form once the baking powder contact with water from the egg or milk.
+Carbon dioxide will form once the baking powder in contact with water from the egg or milk.
 This process takes place immediately, and gas will release within two minutes due to an immediate chemical reaction.
-The second phase happens during baking when the temperature rises to about 60°C. At this time, another chemical reaction will trigger by the heat in the oven.
+The second phase happens during baking when the temperature rises to about 60°C. At this time, another chemical reaction will trigger the heat in the oven.
 The expansion of gas within the cake batter will cause the cake to rise.

-On the contrary, the single acting baking powder does not have the chemical to form more gas during the second phase in the oven.
+On the contrary, the single-acting baking powder does not have the chemical to form more gas during the second phase in the oven.
 Since all the gas will release right after the baking powder contact with water, you need to work immediately as the leavening effect will diminish over time.